ninjhacks/unja/README.md

 text = ( default ) Output urls only.

 json = ( -j ) Output url,status,mime,length in json format it's can help you later filtering result based on those variables.

 ## Filters
-Filters directly use on providers to get only useful filtered data from provider.
+Filters directly apply on providers to get only useful filtered data from provider.

 |      Wayback      |    Commoncrawl    |                      Description                              |
 | :---------------: | :---------------: | :-----------------------------------------------------------: |
 |statuscode:200     |   =status:200     | return only those urls which status code is 200               |